ACrazyTown/flixel-waveform/README.md

 Take a look at [the example project](https://github.com/ACrazyTown/flixel-waveform/tree/main/samples/basic) for a showcase and explanation of how to use the library.

-If you have any questions/issues/ideas, do not hesitate to [open an issue on GitHub](https://github.com/ACrazyTown/flixel-waveform/issues/new).
+If you have any questions/issues/ideas, do not hesitate to [open an issue on GitHub](https://github.com/ACrazyTown/flixel-waveform/issues/new) or ask away in [the thread on the Haxe discord server](https://discord.com/channels/162395145352904705/1340696952748376075).

 ## Installation